-Boolean IR model belongs to the oldest but till nowadays widely used information retrieval models [2, 7].
+Boolean IR model belongs to the oldest but till nowadays widely used information retrieval models [6, 1].
 It is based on set theory, Boolean logic and exact document-query match principle.
-The name Boolean comes from the fact that the query language uses as search expressions Boolean logic formulas composed of search terms and standard Boolean operators AND, OR and NOT [2].
+The name Boolean comes from the fact that the query language uses as search expressions Boolean logic formulas composed of search terms and standard Boolean operators AND, OR and NOT [1].
 The documents are represented as sets of indexed terms.
-The document indexing procedure distinguishes only whether a term is contained in the document or not and assigns to the term indexing weight 1 if the term is existed in the document or 0 if not.
-The inner representation of a documentary collection is a binary matrix composed of document represents weight of certain term in all documents in the whole collection.
-Formally, an index of documentary collection containing n terms and m documents in Boolean IR model is described as shown in Eqs.
-7.1 and 7.2, where d_i represents i^{th} document, t{ij} the weight of j^{th} term in i^{th} document and D denotes the index matrix.
+The document indexing procedure distinguishes only whether a term is contained in the document or not and assigns to the term indexing weight 1 if the term is contained in the document or 0 if not.
+The inner representation of a documentary collection is a binary matrix composed of document representing vectors with term weights as coordinates.
+Therefore every column represents weight of certain term in all documents in the whole collection.
+Formally, an index of documentary collection containing n terms and m documents in Boolean IR model is described as shown in Equations 1 and 2, where d_i represents i-th document, t{ij} the weight of j-th term in i-th document and D denotes the index matrix.

-$$d_i = (t{i1}, t{i2}, \dots, t{in}), \quad \forall t{ij} \in \{0, 1\}$$ (7.1)
+$$d_i = (t{i1}, t{i2}, \dots, t{in}), \forall t{ij} \in \{0, 1\}$$ (1)

-$$D = \begin{pmatrix} t{11} & t{12} & \cdots & t{1n} \\ t{21} & t{22} & \cdots & t{2n} \\ \vdots & \vdots & & \vdots \\ t{m1} & t{m2} & \cdots & t{mn} \end{pmatrix}$$ (7.2)
+$$D = \begin{pmatrix} t{11} & t{12} & \cdots & t{1n} \\ t{21} & t{22} & \cdots & t{2n} \\ \vdots & \vdots & \ddots & \vdots \\ t{m1} & t{m2} & \cdots & t{mn} \end{pmatrix}$$ (2)

 The document-query matching procedure is based on the exact match principle.
 Only documents utterly satisfying all conditions stated by particular search query are considered to be relevant and thus retrieved in response to the query.
 When a document fully conforms to the search request, the query is against it evaluated, according to the Boolean algebra rules, as true.
 In the contrary case, when the document is in conflict with at least one of the clauses in the search request, the query is evaluated as false.
-In that way, the set of all documents in the collection is divided into two disjunctive subsets - retrieved and non-retrieved documents.
+In that way, the set of all documents in the collection is divided into two disjunctive subsets retrieved and non-retrieved documents.
 There is no consideration of different degrees of document-query relevancy.
 All retrieved documents are supposed to be equally (fully) relevant to the query and all non-relevant documents are expected to be equally non-relevant.
-The ordering, in which are the results presented to the user, does not depend on the relevancy but on other factors such as date of last modification, document length, number of citations and so on [2, 7, 11].
+The ordering, in which are the results presented to the user, does not depend on the relevancy but on other factors such as date of last modification, document length, number of citations and so on [1, 6, 10].
 There are numerous variations of basic Boolean IR model.
-Frequent modification relies on addition of advanced query operators - XOR implementing the logical exclusive OR operation, operator OF simplifying the notion of search formulas or, among others, operator NEAR expressing the requirement to retrieve documents having several terms near each other [11].
+Frequent modification relies on addition of advanced query operators - XOR implementing the logical exclusive OR operation, operator OF simplifying the notion of search formulas or, among others, operator NEAR expressing the requirement to retrieve documents having several terms near each other [10].